-- To consider and vote on a proposal to adopt the Agreement and Plan of Merger, dated as August 4, 2003, by and among Gaylord Entertainment Company, GET Merger Sub, Inc. and ResortQuest.
-A copy of the merger agreement is included as Annex A to the accompanying joint proxy statement/ prospectus. - To consider and vote on any proposal to adjourn the meeting to a later date, if necessary, to solicit additional proxies if there are not sufficient votes in favor of approval of the merger agreement. - To transact such other business as may properly come before the special meeting and any adjournment or postponement thereof.
+- To consider and vote on any proposal to adjourn the meeting to a later date, if necessary, to solicit additional proxies if there are not sufficient votes in favor of approval of the merger agreement. - · To transact such other business as may properly come before the special meeting and any adjournment or postponement thereof.